monsoonmaelstrom/book2/book2.md

 “Well that’s reassuring.”

 “Yeah.
 I know.
-After what I just felt, I think Peter might have been right about her hiding,” I tell him quietly.
+After what I felt, I think Peter might have been right about her hiding,” I tell him quietly.

 “Do you know what Liam wants?” he asks, changing the subject.
 When he sees the look on my face he elaborates, “For the war college costume.”